jrummell/jrummellblog/_posts/2009-07-15-xval-with-webforms.md

 See the [CodePlex](http://xval.codeplex.com/) page for more information.

 Basically, what xVal does, is take your validation rules and perform server and client side validation based on those rules.
 That means you don’t have to duplicate model validation at the page level.
-Now you’re probably thinking, “Isn’t it for MVC?”.It is.
+Now you’re probably thinking, “Isn’t it for MVC?”.
+It is.
 But I, and at least [two others](http://xval.codeplex.com/Thread/View.aspx?ThreadId=60906), would like to take advantage of xVal’s features in traditional ASP.NET WebForm projects.

 ## Getting it to work with WebForms

-I finally found some time last night to see what it would take to get xVal working in an ASP.NET Web Application Project.After a few hours I had something.
+I finally found some time last night to see what it would take to get xVal working in an ASP.NET Web Application Project.
+After a few hours I had something.
 I only needed to add two classes on top of xVal, DataAnnotationsValidationRunner and ModelValidator.

     public static class DataAnnotationsValidationRunner
     {